DevOps Certification Training Course

 In today’s competitive business environment, DevOps has emerged as a vital solution that helps organizations meet ever growing industry demands.
 The State of DevOps report helps us understand how the practices associated with DevOps effect IT and organizational performance.
 Let us examine the findings of the report to ascertain why DevOps matters and how DevOps can benefit your organization.
-You can read the full report here.

-The 2016 State of DevOps report makes it plain and simple that companies which incorporate DevOps practices get more done, showing drastically different results than low performers.
+The 2016 State of DevOps report makes it plain and simple that companies that incorporate DevOps practices get more done, showing drastically different results than low performers.
 The report goes on to show that high-performing IT organizations have applied DevOps to get the following benefits:

 These findings can be organized under the following categories: